 This means that what you share with friends on Facebook can have more of an impact on your job search than you may think.

-To make sure that your Facebook and social media profile account passes inspection, here are some of the biggest offences to avoid.
+To ensure that your Facebook and social media profile account passes inspection, here are some of the most significant offences to avoid.

 Posting unacceptable pictures

 A Facebook profile that is littered full of with pictures of drunken partying.
 Will leave potential companies, and employers second speculating whether a candidate is an excellent fit.

 It also applies to pictures that you share with friends even though they are not of you.